exscape/plex-hide-spoilers/README.md

 # Usage

-With no arguments, the script will hide the summaries from all unseen episodes (except those from ignored shows, see the configuration file), and *unhide* the summaries from all episodes you've seen since the last run.
+With no arguments, the script will hide the summaries from all unseen episodes/movies (except those from ignored shows, see the configuration file), and *unhide* the summaries from all episodes/movies you've seen since the last run.
 While the recommended usage is with Tautulli or using a task scheduler, make sure to run the script manually first, to ensure everything is correctly configured.

 ## With Tautulli